cknightdevelopment/cknightdevelopment.github.io/_posts/2016-05-25-logging-to-a-database-wth-nlog.markdown

 </rules>
 ```

 The target we created is named `database` with a target type of `Database`.
 We provide `NLog` as the name of the connection string that we want it to use (added in a previous step) and tell it to execute our stored procedure as it's command text.
-The parameter data that is used when the stored procedure gets called is provided by the `<parameter>` nodes, which we set to NLog exception properties.
+The parameter data used when the stored procedure gets called is provided by the `<parameter>` nodes, which we set to NLog exception properties.
 Refer to the [NLog project site](http://nlog-project.org/){:target="_blank"} for specifics on these properties.

 The logger we created is named `databaseLogger` and it will log messages that have the logging severity level of `Error`, `Warn`, or `Fatal` (NLog severity levels from least to greatest are `Trace`, `Debug`, `Info`, `Warn`, `Error`, and `Fatal`).
 Our logger will use the `database` target that we added.

 #### .NET Code

 All we need to do now is write some .NET code that will use our configured target and logger.
-Create an instance of the `Logger` object provided by the NLog API by calling `LogManager.GetLogger()` and specifying that we want to use our new `databaselogger`.
+Create an instance of the `Logger` object provided by the NLog API by calling `LogManager.GetLogger()` and specifying that we want to use our new `databaseLogger` logger.

 ```c#
 try